brivello/DivisionSolver/README.md

 ## How To Use

-The only external facing function is Array.divide( ).
-Just call it on your valid input array and it will return the correct soltution.
+The only external facing function is ```Array.divide( )```.
+Simply call it on your valid input array and it will return the correct soltution.

 ```
 let solution = [[16,[8,2],4],2,80].divide()